Quest Magazine - Home

 What can you earn?

-Many people assume that lawyers earn a lot of money.
-However, this can depend on your speciality and location.
-Commercial/corporate lawyers tend to earn more than generalists, for example, and those that work in the City of London can command high salaries, well in excess of six figures.
-Most newly qualified solicitors, however, are likely to be looking at salaries between £25,000 and £40,000.
+Lawyers’ earnings can vary significantly depending on their speciality and location.
+For instance, commercial/corporate lawyers often earn more than generalists.
+Those working in the City of London can command high salaries, often well into six figures.
+However, most newly qualified solicitors in 2024 are likely to be looking at salaries between £30,000 and £45,000.

-CILEX students who get entry-level roles as paralegals can earn between £16,000 and £30,000 while working in a law firm at the same time as studying, with income increasing as the various stages of the qualification are achieved and experience is gained.
-CILEX members who pass all the qualifications and satisfy the three-year employment requirements to become Chartered Legal Executives can command a salary of between £35,000 and £55,000 or more, especially if you become partner in a firm.
+For those pursuing the Chartered Institute of Legal Executives (CILEX) route, entry-level roles as paralegals can offer earnings between £15,000 and £28,0006 while working in a law firm and studying simultaneously.
+As they progress through the various stages of the qualification and gain experience, their income increases6.
+Once CILEX members pass all the qualifications and satisfy the three-year employment requirements to become Chartered Legal Executives, they can command a salary of between £35,000 and £55,0007.
+This figure can be even higher, especially for those who become partners in a firm.

-It is a good idea to research areas that you might specialise in to see if they are economically feasible for you before you start investing your time and money in your studies.
+Before investing time and money in your studies, it’s a good idea to research the areas you might specialise in to see if they are economically feasible for you.

 ABOUT THE AUTHOR